slicer69/SenseHAT/README.md

 of the Pi is then printed to the LED lights.

+## Fuzzy

+The Fuzzy Python script (fuzzy.py) draws randomly coloured dots at random positions on the LED screen of the Sense HAT.
+It draws a new dot every quarter of a second.
+Over time, this fills the LED board and gives it a fuzzy/shimmering quality.
+The script concludes and clears the screen when Ctrl-C is pressed.

 ## Heart

 The Hear program (heart.py) displays a red heart shape on a blue background